-As is true for so many of my students, I can now look back at my childhood and see very clear evidence of my psychic abilities.
+As is true for so many of my students, I can now look back at my childhood and see very clear evidence of my psychic and mediumship abilities.
 They were there, but there was no one present in my life to recognize them for what they truly were.
 In fact, the skills I did exhibit were even described as “problems” by others.
-For example . . .
+For example:

 - I was often described as a “know-it-all” in school or as an “old soul.”
 I now understand that these are often labels used to describe children who are claircognizant (i.e., the ability to know something without being able to explain how this information is known).

-My first love within metaphysics began when I was 16 years old.
-At that time, I received a birthday gift of an astrological reading from a “Master Astrologer,” Margaret Granger.
-I was astounded at how accurately she knew things about me!
-I began studying astrology at that time, and I still find this subject endlessly fascinating.
+My first love within metaphysics has always been astrology.
+I started reading about it when I was about 13 years old.
+However, when I was 16 years old, I received a birthday gift of an astrological reading from a “Master Astrologer,” Margaret Granger.
+I was astounded at how accurately she described me!
+I began studying astrology in earnest after that, and I still find this subject endlessly fascinating.

-It wasn’t until the early 80′s that I began to explore psychic issues.
-While in a bookstore in Berkeley, California, my then-husband, Bob, asked if I’d ever heard of something called runes.
-He suspected that I might enjoy using them because he knew of my growing interest in psychic phenomena.
+It wasn’t until the early 80’s that I began to explore psychic issues.
+While in a bookstore in Berkeley, California, my then-husband, Bob Banchero, asked if I’d ever heard of something called runes.
+He suspected that I might enjoy using them because he knew of my lifelong interest in psychic phenomena.
 He also pointed out that runes are believed to have Celtic origins, and I have a strong Irish lineage.
-So we bought a set and began to “play” with them at home.
-I quickly fell in love with them.
-I would “pull” a daily rune for myself, which I often found very helpful.

 Eventually, Bob began to approach me with questions for “The Rune Mistress.”
 Later, when I began to share my use of runes with close friends, they, too, would ask for readings.
 However, during these experiences with my runes, I never thought of myself as “psychic.”
 I would read the description in the “book” that was provided with the runes, and I would “go with” whatever the author said.
 To me, this was just reading what the author had said and did not entail being psychic.

-However, in retrospect, I can see that my skills were there but I didn’t know it (yet).
-For example, when doing a “rune reading” for someone else, I would read aloud the interpretation that the book provided.
+However, in retrospect, I can see that I was using psychic skills, but I didn’t know it (yet).
+For example, when doing a “rune reading” for someone, I would read aloud the interpretation that the book provided.
 After this oral recitation, the person would often ask something like, “Well, of all of that information, what do you think is most important.”
-I always seemed to have an answer . . . and my “opinion” often turned out to be correct.
+I always seemed to have an answer, and much to my surprise, my “opinion” often turned out to be correct.
 Again, this experience would be a typical description of someone who is psychic but doesn’t know it (yet).

 - One of my clinical specialties was the training and supervision of counselors-in-training.
 I would often be sitting with a trainee and would make a suggestion, such as, “Don’t be surprised if during your next session with your client, s/he (fill in the blank)”.
 Often, the trainee would come to our next supervision session and say, “How did you know that was going to happen?”
 As is true of most of us when we encounter something we don’t understand, I would rationalize why I knew what was going to happen.
 For example, I would often simply respond that “I’ve just been doing this longer than you have.”
 That explanation seemed realistic, but I now understand that it wasn’t accurate.
 I was unknowingly using “other skills” that would have been hard to explain to a trainee in a traditional counseling program . . . let alone explain to myself!